SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 bit of good fortune occurred, while a Critical Failure indicates a minor complication.
 Any other result shows that the result is successful, though nothing special.
-Derived: Any time one character does something to another character or animate creature or object, the base diﬃculty equals 2 times
+Derived: Any time one character does something to another character or animate creature or object, the base difficulty equals 2 times

 Number
 0